 - Click Help: Origin Central or press F11.

 - Click on the Graph Sample tab, set the Samples in drop-down list to Area Plots and double-click on this graph:

 - Activate the graph Area Plot With Horizontal Color Gradient, then click the Extract to Layers button on the Graph toolbar.
 Set both number of rows and columns to 1, click OK, then, click OK again for the page spacing.
 The green layer is on the top of the yellow layer in the figure.
 The purpose of this last step was simply to create a two layer graph in which the data in one layer partially hides the data in the other layer.
 What we will do now is to reorder the layers and set the yellow layer on the top, giving you a better view of the two plots.

 - Choose Graph: Layer Management... menu, then drag the row header "1" of the Layer1 in the Layer Selection downward under the Layer2 (indicated by a blue line), and click OK.

 - You can see the yellow layer is on the top now.

-Beginning with Origin 2017, you can use the Front or Back toolbar buttons (located in the Object Edit toolbar, or at the top of Layer Selection box in the Layer Management dialog) to bring a layer forward or push it backwards.
-Just as with the previous method by dragging row header in Layer Management, this method swaps layer numbers.
+You can use the Front or Back toolbar buttons (located in the Object Edit toolbar, or at the top of Layer Selection box in the Layer Management dialog) to bring a layer forward or push it backwards.
+As happens when you rearrange layer order with the Layer Management dialog, this method swaps layer numbers.

-You can easily add an inset layer with data by clicking the Add Inset Graph With Data button on the Graph toolbar or Graph: New Layer(Axes): Inset With Data (Linked Dimension) .
+You can easily add an inset layer with data by clicking the Add Inset Graph With Data button on the Graph toolbar or Insert: New Layer(Axes): Inset With Data (Linked Dimension) .